vaguecoder/gorilla-mux/README.md

 The name mux stands for "HTTP request multiplexer".
 Like the standard `http.ServeMux`, `mux.Router` matches incoming requests against a list of registered routes and calls a handler for the route that matches the URL or other conditions.
 The main features are:

-* It implements the `http.Handler` interface so it is compatible with the standard `http.ServeMux`.
+* It implements the `http.Handler` interface so, it is compatible with the standard `http.ServeMux`.
 * Requests can be matched based on URL host, path, path prefix, schemes, header and query values, HTTP methods or using custom matchers.
 * URL hosts, paths and query values can have variables with an optional regular expression.
-* Registered URLs can be built, or "reversed", which helps maintaining references to resources.
+* Registered URLs can be built, or "reversed", which helps to maintain references to resources.
 * Routes can be used as subrouters: nested routes are only tested if the parent route matches.
 This is useful to define groups of routes that share common conditions like a host, a path prefix or other repeated attributes.
 As a bonus, this optimizes request matching.

 ---